 Required Delaware employee handbook policies

-Delaware requires employers to implement and comply with eight state-specific employment policies:
+Delaware requires employers to implement and comply with ten state-specific employment policies:

 - Pay Transparency Policy